 If you apply for a Masters which starts in September, you are guaranteed University-managed accommodation if you:

-- are a full-time Masters student from outside the UK and the European Union
+- are a full-time international Masters student (from outside the UK)

 If you are exempt from paying this, you do not have to pay the deposit to secure guaranteed University-managed accommodation.

 If you apply for a PhD which starts in September, you are guaranteed University-managed accommodation if you: